mwarning/trigger/README.md

 ![image](screenshot_settings.png)

-(https setup, ssh setup, ssh key pair management)
+(ssh setup and key pair management, https setup and certificate management)

 Any help, bugfixes, new features, translations are much welcome.